openhab/openhab-cloud/README.md

 ```

-Clone the openhabcloud repository and after the completed checkout you should have the directory in your choosen folder:
+Clone the openhabcloud repository and after the completed checkout you should have the directory in your chosen folder:
 ```
 ls -al
 total 32